wiktor-k/wiktor-k/README.md

-I began working as a professional software engineer in 2007 and have since designed and implemented systems for the flight certification of ✈️ civilian aircrafts, management software for 🔬 cancer research programs and dozens of other smaller yet engaging projects.
+I began working as a professional software engineer in 2007 and have since designed and implemented systems for the flight certification of ✈️ civilian aircraft, management software for 🔬 cancer research programs and dozens of other smaller yet engaging projects.
 In my opinion, the domain of the customer is one of the most interesting aspects of this work.